-[PR7.4.6-1] The 5G system shall support ‘aggregated performance’ for a group of UEs where the worst performing member defines the performance of the entire group.
-The 5G system should achieve performance for the entire group so as to avoid members achieving either significantly less or more performance than others in the group.
+[PR7.4.6-1] The 5G system shall be able to support ‘aggregated performance’ for a group of UEs where the worst performing member defines the performance of the entire group.
+E.g. the 5G system could achieve performance for the entire group so as to avoid members achieving either significantly less or more performance than others in the group.

-Editor’s Note: It is FFS by what criteria the 5G System determines the performance of a member of the group and determines the ‘worst performing member.’
+[PR7.4.6-2] The 5G system shall be able to determine whether a required QoS for each member in a group can be maintained.

-[PR7.4.6-2] The 5G system shall be able to maintain a required QoS for each member in a group for at least one iteration.
+[PR7.4.6-3] The 5G system shall be able to expose QoS information for a group of UEs to an authorized service provider.

-The 5G system shall be able to inform a service provider of new UEs with good performance (e.g. excellent radio resources) existing UEs whose performance (e.g. connection) has degraded to a level in which they can no longer perform sufficiently in the group.
-This enables the service provider to add UEs to the group or remove existing UEs from the group.
+---------- End Proposed Change ----------